 There are many ways to translate your website successfully.
 One of the popular approaches that translation vendors recommend is a website translation proxy.

-Proxies are intermediary servers that retrieve content from your server, translate it in real-time either through machine translation or via human translation.
+Proxies are intermediary servers that retrieve content from your server and translate it in real-time either through machine translation or via human translation.
 When content changes on your English site, the adjustment occurs on the proxy site by either querying the database or triggering a translation task.

 Proponents of the Translation Proxy Server (TPS) approach cite ease of use, less administration, simple workflows, and reduced costs.
 Detractors of the service will mention the loss of control as the main reason not to use the proxy approach.

 There are benefits that exist when the proxy solution is used in the appropriate situations.
 Here are four reasons to start using a website translation proxy.

 The translation effort can get started quickly with very little assistance required from your webmaster or IT team.
 This approach can lead to quick implementation and rollout of the translated website.